bbsonjohn/keras_CNN/README.md

 <img src="figures\CompGraph.png" width = 70%>

 We setup the above model using a "cell" model.
 There are two types of cell, the convolutional cell and the fully-connected cell.
 We make the cells to be more general for possible future adaption.
-First, the convolutional cell contains the convolutional layer, pooling layer, dropout regularization, batch normalization and a possible "skip-net".
-Skip-net allows the activation to skip through layers should they produce identity action.
+First, the convolutional cell contains the convolutional layer, pooling layer, dropout regularization, batch normalization and an optional residual neural network (ResNet).
+ResNet allows the activation to skip through layers should they produce identity action.
 The concrete ideal is shown in the full cell schematics 3 figures below.

 <img src="figures\ConvCell.png" width = 40%>